VAANYA-SHARMA/Advanced-Physical-Design-using-OPENLANE-Sky-130/README.md

 <br> Now you know what is a core, lets get deep into it and know what kind of logic sits in the core.
 So if we take an example of a RISC V processor, let us know what sits in its core.
 <br> ![WhatsApp Image 2024-03-22 at 20 43 26_d5f743fc](https://github.com/VAANYA-SHARMA/Advanced-Physical-Design-using-OPENLANE-Sky-130/assets/163661889/74dc13bc-7109-43fe-b9c3-f6d461e96ca9)\
 <br> SOURCE OF THE IMAGE -VSDIAT PLATFORM
 <br> It consists of many components such as SoC, SRAM and other couple of components.
-Other typical packages apart from RISC V usually have the same kind of components.
+Other typical packages usually have the same kind of components.
 Out of these components, some are defined as FOUNDRY IPs and MACROs.
 <br> ![WhatsApp Image 2024-03-22 at 20 43 28_33aa067e](https://github.com/VAANYA-SHARMA/Advanced-Physical-Design-using-OPENLANE-Sky-130/assets/163661889/066722b0-f1ff-40d9-975d-ad5f57ff85e1)
 <br> SOURCE OF THE IMAGE -VSDIAT PLATFORM
 <br> You can know about these terms by going to [termonologies](https://github.com/VAANYA-SHARMA/Advanced-Physical-Design-using-OPENLANE-Sky-130/blob/main/README.md#-before-starting-with-the-concepts-here-are-some-basic-termonologies-that-will-help-you-understand-the-after-written-things-the-better-way-).